-- When a standby instance is imported, a valid entry, using the IP address of the standby instance, must exist in the pg\hba.conf file of the master instance to allow the standby instance to connect to the master instance. - When a standby instance is imported, the value for "host" in the primary\conninfo parameter of postgresql.auto.conf should match the host name of the master instance. - When a standby instance is imported, you cannot specify "passfile" in the primary\conninfo parameter of postgresql.auto.conf.
-Be sure to specify "password". - Instances created by other operating systems cannot be imported. - If a FUJITSU Enterprise Postgres 10 or later instance is being imported while it is running, WebAdmin will encrypt the superuser password using SCRAM-SHA-256 authentication.
+- When a standby instance is imported, a valid entry, using the IP address of the standby instance, must exist in the pg_hba.conf file of the master instance to allow the standby instance to connect to the master instance. - When a standby instance is imported, the value for "host" in the primary_conninfo parameter of recovery.conf should match the host name of the master instance. - Instances created by other operating systems cannot be imported. - If a FUJITSU Enterprise Postgres 10 instance is being imported while it is running, WebAdmin will encrypt the superuser password using SCRAM-SHA-256 authentication.